 Investigating how the effect of climate change on salt levels in sea water is linked to corals’ sensitivity to temperature

-Professor Michael Sweet, the lead principal investigator of our Aquatic Research Facility, says: “What makes our work special (in our eyes) is our close collaborations with other groups from charities, trusts, universities and even the United Nations and other policy makers.
+Dr Michael Sweet, Associate Professor and lead principal investigator of our Aquatic Research Facility, says: “What makes our work special (in our eyes) is our close collaborations with other groups from charities, trusts, universities and even the United Nations and other policy makers.
 These tight collaborations span many countries and continents, including projects running in America, Australia, Maldives, Brazil and Palau.”